medjedovicm/sasapps.io/content/posts/sas-streamed-apps.md

 Before we begin - lets take a look at some of the _disadvantages_ of SAS-Streamed apps:

 * Performance.
-Due to the fact that every asset is served from the SAS App server, response times can be slow.
+Because every asset is served from the SAS folder tree (App Server), response times are slow.
 However, assets are also cached so subsequent requests are fast.
 * Complexity.
 In order to 'convert' a regular app into a streamed app, there is a compilation process.
 It works well but it's not 100% perfect (yet).

 The main reasons for using this approach would be: